Keys and secrets

 Conform to internal business compliance requirements.

-For more information, see Rotating keys.
+For more information, refer to Rotating keys.